For many consumers, money stress is no longer about one loan or one missed payment.

 - Governance across print and digital channels

-This creates additional pressure for institutions attempting to modernize borrower engagement while maintaining consistency and control across communications.
+This creates added pressure for institutions trying to modernize borrower engagement while keeping consistency and control across communications.

 - Statements